Beautiful Darwin Harbour is loved by Territorians. Experiencing the Harbour is an integral part of what it means to live in the Top End.

 The harbour is a key part of the Territory economy as it is the most visited recreational fishing area and hosts many fishing tours, sunset cruises, and sailing regattas.
-Most of the Territory’s aquaculture industry relies on a healthy Darwin Harbour as it supports hatcheries for Rock Oysters, Sea Cucumbers, Giant Clams, Prawns, and the Pearling Industry.
+Most of the Territory’s aquaculture industry relies on a healthy Darwin Harbour as it supports hatcheries for oysters, sea cucumbers, giant clams, prawns, and the pearling industry.

 We have seen significant changes to the Harbour over the past twenty years, mainly from the construction of two big LNG plants and the development of East Arm wharf.
 Environmental impacts such as air and water pollution, dredging and huge increases in shipping traffic have eaten away at the harbour’s ecology.

 But even greater change is brewing.
 Big plans are being drawn up right now that will more than double the amount of industrial development in the harbour.
-The NT Government is pushing ahead to create the Middle Arm 'Sustainable Development Precinct', which is also described as a heavy industries hub with gas as a feedstock.
-Soon, Territorians will get to have a say in the Strategic Environmental Assessment for the Darwin Harbour and it will be vital to add your voice in calling for pollution free development.
+The NT Government is pushing ahead to create the Middle Arm 'Sustainable Development Precinct' - a petrochemicals hub using fracked gas as a feedstock.
+A recent report into the potential health impacts of the precinct found that it could lead to:

+But it doesn't have to be this way.
 If we get the process right, we can ensure that development at Darwin Harbour is non-polluting, sustainable, and safeguard the air and water quality for future generations.
-The alternative is the vision being touted by the Morrison Government and the gas industry: a multi-billion-dollar petrochemicals hub at Middle Arm, producing ammonium, methanol, urea, and ethane (plastics).
+The alternative is the vision being touted by the gas industry: a multi-billion-dollar petrochemicals hub at Middle Arm, producing ammonium, methanol, urea, and ethane (plastics).
 Residents of Darwin and Palmerston want jobs for the future that are good for people and maintain a healthy harbour.

 Now more than ever, Territorians must speak up and defend their healthy harbour and protect their right to clean air and water.
 Join us and show your love for Darwin Harbour!